 A clock consists of an oscillator and a counter.
 One of the simplest clocks we can think of is the Earth oscillating by revolving around its own axis and humans counting the revolutions as days and years, which is the type of clock that led to the 1960 definition of the second.
-The 1967 definition of the second leads to the need of involving well-controlled atoms in the construction of a precise clock.
+The 1967 definition of the second required well-controlled atoms in the construction of a precise clock.

 The principle of the operation of an atomic clock is shown in Figure 3-1.
 Coherent radiation is created by a radiation source.
 The radiation is shined upon an atomic sample, and the transition probability is detected.
 The fraction of atoms that is excited will depend on the oscillator frequency (radiation source), the intensity of the interrogation field, the duration of the pulse and the atomic properties.
 From the transition probability one can deduce how far the oscillator is from the reference frequency (the atomic transition) and a correction is subsequently applied to steer the oscillator towards the correct frequency.